input-output-hk/essential-cardano-content/content/glossary/aml.md

 image_text: ""
 ---

-AML (Anti-Money Laundering) refers to the application of anti-money laundering measures to cryptocurrencies and blockchain-based transactions.
+AML (Anti-Money Laundering) refers to the application of anti-money laundering measures to financial transactions.
 AML regulations and procedures are extended to cryptocurrency exchanges, wallet providers, and blockchain-based businesses to prevent money laundering and illicit activities.